Nhim0701/demo-docs/docs/Introduction/index.md

 # Seat Chart Project

-With the need to constantly change seats according to each project, plus the expanding company scale, changing seats in the traditional way (on paper) becomes difficult and inconvenient.
+1. With the need to constantly change seats according to each project, plus the expanding company scale, changing seats in the traditional way (on paper) becomes difficult and inconvenient.

-With the traditional method, it is not possible to produce many manuscripts at the same time, nor can you pre-arrange manuscripts for the future.
+2. With the traditional method, it is not possible to produce many manuscripts at the same time, nor can you pre-arrange manuscripts for the future.

-For a large-scale company or an event that requires meticulous seating, arrangement and an overview are essential.
+3. For a large-scale company or an event that requires meticulous seating, arrangement and an overview are essential.

-The Seat Chart system was born as an inevitable need for current scale expansion.
+4. The Seat Chart system was born as an inevitable need for current scale expansion.

-:fontawesome-regular-face-laugh-wink:
+# Main Features

+ - Displays the overall layout of the office
+ - Search for employee seating locations in the office
+ - Arrange seating for employees

+# Technical

+## Back-End

+ - :python: Python
+ - :awslambda: AWS Lambda function – API Gateway
+ - :postgresql: PostgreSql

+## Front-End

+ - :vuedotjs: VueJS 3
+ - :nuxtdotjs: Nuxt 3 Framework
+ - :tailwindcss: Tailwind CSS
+ - :sass: SASS
+ - :pug: HTML – PUG
+ - :typescript: Type Script

+## Login

+ - Domain Account - SSO - Keycloak third party

+## Testing

+ - Manual Testing

-## :fontawesome-brands-python:
+## Architecture

+ - Module Design